 The RMHP Practice Transformation team works to develop, enhance, and help implement skills, processes and infrastructure to support ongoing improvement and delivery of effective, efficient primary care.
 Read on to learn more about the programs and benefits of taking part.
 Want more information about how to participate?
-Email Cynthia Mattingley, RN, BSN, Program Manager of the RMHP Practice Transformation team.
+Email Kimberly Brown, M.H.A., B.S., RT(R), CPHIMS, Manager of Clinical Analytics & Informatics with the RMHP Practice Transformation team.

 About RMHP Practice Transformation